How to Fix Sidewalks That Are Chipped and PittedUpdated: Feb. 28, 2023

 Concrete is hard stuff, but don’t let that intimidate you.
 With the proper tools and techniques we show in our photo series, even a novice can make a durable patch, first try.
 Sawing concrete with a special masonry blade (opening photo) may be new to you, but if you’ve handled a circular saw, you’ll quickly get the hang of it.
 It’s less hazardous than sawing wood.
 However, the blade kicks up an incredibly thick cloud of abrasive dust, so be sure to wear goggles to protect your eyes, ear protection, gloves and a dust mask, as well as old clothes.

 Size up the job first.
 Before beginning any repair, assess the general condition of the concrete slab.
 (See “Patch or Replace? ” below) Sometimes the best strategy is to break out an entire section and repour it with new concrete rather than patch it.
 Patching works best for local damage in otherwise sound concrete.
+Here are a few tips to help you build a better concrete sidewalk.

 We won’t deal with the other common problem, cracks.
 You can repair them exactly as we show here, but they’ll most likely return unless you can stabilize the concrete slab to prevent the movement that caused the cracks in the first place.